Sea-Dweller vs Submariner vs GMT-Master II: Tool Watch 2026 Updates

 4. Rolex Submariner Ref.
 116610LN — “Super Case”

 The 116610LN marked Rolex’s move to ceramic bezels and broader case proportions.
-Its “Super Case” design gave the Submariner a more modern, muscular look that defined an entire generation of the model.
+The “Super Case” design gave the Submariner a more modern, muscular look that defined an entire generation.

 Key Specs: